-- · delay, defer or prevent a change in control; - · entrench our management and/or the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other shareholders may desire.
+- delay, defer or prevent a change in control; - · entrench our management and/or the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other shareholders may desire.

-In addition, persons associated with Longitude Capital Partners, LLC and Skyline Venture Partners V, L.P. currently serve on our board of directors.
-The interests of Longitude Capital Partners, LLC and Skyline Venture Partners V, L.P. may not always coincide with the interests of the other shareholders, and the concentration of control in Longitude Capital Partners, LLC and Skyline Venture Partners V, L.P. limits other shareholders' ability to influence corporate matters.
+In addition, a person associated with Skyline Venture Partners V, L.P. currently serves on our board of directors.
+The interests of Skyline Venture Partners V, L.P. may not always coincide with the interests of the other shareholders, and the concentration of control in Skyline Venture Partners V, L.P. limits other shareholders' ability to influence corporate matters.
 We may also take actions that our other shareholders do not view as beneficial, which may adversely affect our results of operations and financial condition and cause a decline in our stock price.